-- 1. Associations are required to register their members through the GHSA MIS System. - 2.
+- 1. Associations are required to register their members through the Dragon Fly system. - 2.
 Officials are not allowed to officiate contests until his/her registration is completed and submitted to the GHSA Office.
 Associations that allow non-registered officials to work GHSA sanctioned contests are subject to penalties and fines. - 3.
 Non-registered officials are not covered under the GHSA Officials' Insurance Policy and shall not be assigned to GHSA sanctioned contests. - 4.
 Registration with the GHSA Office entitles individuals to; GHSA insurance coverage, NFHS rules publications, and additional training material produced by the GHSA Office. - 5.
-Officials who are inactive (not registered) for a period of (3) consecutive years will be moved to a lower classification rating until GHSA requirements are met at that level for (1) year. - 6.
-Officials may work contests for another association if needed, but each instance must be approved by the local association following a request by the association assignor. - All GHSA registered officials must register through the E-Verify program to be eligible to work GHSA sanctioned contests. - 8.
+Officials may work contests for another association if needed, but each instance must be approved by the local association following a request by the association assignor. - 6.
+All GHSA registered officials must register through the E-Verify program to be eligible to work GHSA sanctioned contests. - 7.
 All GHSA registered officials must have completed a "background check" that covers the current year of registration and is renewable every 5-years.